List of SEAL Team episodes

-SEAL Team is an American military action drama television series created for CBS by Benjamin Cavell.
+SEAL Team is an American military action drama television series created for CBS and Paramount+ by Benjamin Cavell.
 The series is produced by CBS Studios, with Cavell serving as showrunner.
 The series stars David Boreanaz, Max Thieriot, Jessica Paré, Neil Brown Jr., A. J. Buckley, Toni Trucks and Judd Lormand joined the principal cast in later seasons.
 The series premiered on September 27, 2017.